-Old Goat Glacier is a cool spot high above Spray Lake west of Three Sisters along the Smith - Dorrien Trail south of Canmore, Alberta, Canada.
+Old Goat Glacier rests above Spray Lake along the Smith - Dorrien Trail south of Canmore, Alberta.

 Past the Canmore Nordic Centre the steep uphill passes through Whitemans Gap wedged between Ha Ling Peak and EEOR, and the gravel road continues past Goat Pond to an easy-to-miss, right turn across Three Sisters Dam.

 There is a parking area at the west end of the dam but the gate to Spray Lakes West Campground is open which allows a left turn for the drive south about 1.5 KM (1 mile) to the second parking area, near the water pump, for more convenient trail-head parking.

 The trail leaves the southwest corner of the parking area and proceeds uphill over a ridge before descent to the relatively flat trail along moss-bordered Old Goat Creek.
 Recent rain has made the forest aroma rich and, combined with the adjacent babbling brook, makes the hiking experience over root-laden trail virtually transcendental.